Devonta Smith Player Prop Bets for NFL Week 8 | Philadelphia vs. Detroit 10/31/2021

 Matchup vs. Detroit

-- The Lions have the NFL's 22nd-ranked pass defense this season, allowing 279.6 yards per game through the air.
+- This week Smith will face the NFL's 22nd-ranked pass defense (279.6 yards allowed per game).

-- The Lions have given up 15 touchdowns through the air (2.1 per game).
-They are 27th in the league in that category.
+- The Lions' defense is 27th in the league, giving up 2.1 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Raiders, Smith was targeted nine times and racked up five catches for 61 yards.
+- Against the Raiders last week, Smith was targeted nine times and totaled 61 yards on five receptions.

+- Over his last three games, Smith has caught 14 passes for 169 yards.
+He was targeted 22 times, and averaged 56.3 yards per game.

 Smith's Philadelphia Teammates